code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/17/Teacher.md

 ### <a name="GetStarted"></a> 2) Conditionals

-Up to now, all of the functions you’ve seen have done the same thing to their inputs:

-- green-triangle always made green triangles, no matter what the size was.
-- safe-left? always compared the input coordinate to 0, no matter what that input was.
-- update-danger always added or subtracted the same amount

-and so on...
-This was evident when going from EXAMPLEs to the function definition: circling what changes essentially gives away the definition, and the number of variables would always match the number of things in the Domain.

-Each conditional has at least one clause.
-Each clause has a Boolean question and a result.
-In Luigi’s function, there is a clause for cheese, another for pepperoni, and so on.
-If the question evaluates to true, the expression gets evaluated and returned.
-If the question is false, the computer will skip to the next clause

-Else clauses are best used as a catch-all for cases that you can’t otherwise enumerate.
-If you can state a precise question for a clause, write the precise question instead of else.
-For example, if you have a function that does different things depending on whether some variable x is larger than 5, it is better for beginners to write the two questions (> x 5) and (<= x 5) rather than have the second question be else.
-Explicit questions make it easier to read and maintain programs.

-Functions that use conditions are called piecewise functions, because each condition defines a separate piece of the function.
-Why are piecewise functions useful?
-Think about the player in your game: you’d like the player to move one way if you hit the "up" key, and another way if you hit the "down" key.
-Moving up and moving down need two different expressions!
-Without cond, you could only write a function that always moves the player up, or always moves it down, but not both.

 - We can start this lesson off right away
   - Let the class know that if they can be completely quiet for thirty seconds, you will do something like:
      - Sing an opera song